Washington State Wrongful Death Lawsuits

 Clients also incur other costs in addition to attorney fees.

 - Transcription fees

 The total expenses will vary, sometimes significantly on a case-by-case basis.
 For example, an expert witness necessary for a medical malpractice case could cost tens of thousands of dollars.
 This amount pays for the expert to review the case, draft an expert witness report, and then testify during a deposition and/or trial.
 Other expenses, like copying and transcription costs, will be much more modest.

 You should discuss expenses with your attorney during your initial consultation.
 In particular, discuss how you will pay these costs.
 Some lawyers will bill you every month and expect you to pay within 60 days, whereas others will keep a running total and then deduct the costs from the amount of your settlement or jury verdict.

 Make sure to get your contingency fee agreement in writing so that you will know exactly what the details are.

 Speak to a Washington State Wrongful Death Lawyer at Kapuza Lighty Today

 After a loved one’s death, you need time to grieve and heal.
 Bringing a lawsuit is probably the last thing on your mind.

-Nevertheless, Washington law gives family members only three years from the date of death to bring a lawsuit.
-Any delay could cost you time and money, so you should reach out to an attorney immediately.
+Nevertheless, Washington State law gives family members only three years from the date of death to bring a lawsuit.
+Any delay could cost you time and money, so you should reach out to a Washington State wrongful death lawyer immediately.